The Structural Strength Method

 Why This Matters for Strength Athletes

+Strength sports place enormous demands on the body.
 Strongman athletes lift unstable implements.
 Powerlifters push maximal loads through predictable movement patterns.
 Both require the body to absorb and transmit tremendous force.
+Without structural preparation, the body becomes the limiting factor.
+The Structural Strength Method builds a body capable of producing force, absorbing force, and recovering from repeated heavy training.

 Strength That Lasts

-Strength that is built on structure is durable.
-It allows athletes to continue progressing while avoiding the breakdown that often ends strength careers early.
+The goal of the Structural Strength Method isn’t simply to produce short-term gains.
+The goal is to build a body capable of training hard for decades.
+Strength that’s built on structure is durable.
+It lets athletes keep progressing while avoiding the breakdown that ends so many strength careers early.

 The Philosophy in One Line